 As a Gatehouse Admissions client, you will never need to compete for our time or attention.
 We intentionally maintain a limited client roster of business school applicants so we can ensure that you receive the energy and dedication you deserve.

-Gatehouse Admissions was founded by Liza Weale, one of the best-rated MBA admissions consultants in the industry.
-Having worked with business school applicants for nearly two decades, Liza has seen the bar to admission at the very top schools continually rise.
+Gatehouse Admissions is a close-knit team of elite MBA admissions coaches handpicked and led by Liza Weale, one of the best-rated MBA admissions consultants in the industry.
+Gatehouse Admissions was founded to confront the changing dynamics of the MBA application process that are raising the bar to admission at the very top business schools.
 Driving this phenomenon are several factors:

 First, the typical MBA candidate is savvier, making use of the considerable information and resources readily available on the Internet.
 As a result, more candidates are submitting noticeably stronger applications, thereby requiring that all business school applicants up their games to remain competitive.